What is gorder?

 By default, gorder

 uses only 1 thread to perform the analysis.
-If you want to speed up the process by using multiple threads, you can specify the number of threads in your input YAML file:
+If you want to speed up the process by using multiple threads, you can specify the number of threads in your configuration YAML file:

 n_threads: 4